sphinx-doc/sphinx/doc/ext/math.rst

       sphinx-build -b html -D pngmath_latex=C:\tex\latex.exe . _build/html

+   .. versionchanged:: 0.5.1
+      This value should only contain the path to the latex executable, not further arguments; use :confval:`pngmath_latex_args` for that purpose.

 .. confval:: pngmath_dvipng

    The command name with which to invoke ``dvipng``.
 The default is ``'dvipng'``; you may need to set this to a full path if ``dvipng`` is not in the executable search path.

+.. confval:: pngmath_latex_args

+   Additional arguments to give to latex, as a list.
+The default is an empty list.

+   .. versionadded:: 0.5.1

 .. confval:: pngmath_latex_preamble

    Additional LaTeX code to put into the preamble of the short LaTeX files that